DnD Random Character Generator

 Are the ability scores calculated correctly with racial bonuses?+

-How is Hit Points (HP) calculated?+
+How is HP calculated?+

-What's the difference between the three stat generation methods?+
+What is the difference between the three stat generation methods?+

 Can I lock a specific race or class?+